katherinedelno/katherinedelno.github.io/tutoring.md

 <br><br>

 #### **FAQs**
-**What’s the main difference between the structured teaching and office hours format?**<br>Structured teaching is proactive, planned one-on-one instruction with mini-lessons, guided notes, and targeted practice aligned to your syllabus and the AP rubric.
-Office hours are reactive sessions focused on your current questions, homework, and upcoming tests.

 **Do you provide practice and solutions?**<br>Yes, structured teaching sessions include a targeted practice set with full solutions.

-**Can I switch formats later?**<br>Yes, it is fine to start out in one format and adjust formats as needed.
-It is also fine to mix formats in one session (e.g., 30-minutes of structured teaching followed by 30 mimutes of office hours).

 **Do you help with AP exam prep?**<br>Yes, mock FRQs, multiple-choice review, timing strategies, and rubric-aligned writing will be integrated into structured teaching sessions.